Feeling Out of Control Around Food? Here’s Why

 You might also feel out of control around food if your meals and snacks are bland.
 If you’re limiting additions that make food delicious — namely condiments, sauces, fats, salt, and other ingredients — this can certainly be the case.
 While you can get everything you technically need without added flavour, it can be tough to get satisfied and to stop thinking about food when a meal doesn’t “hit the spot.”

 As I’ve said, “pleasure” and “enjoyment” with food can get complicated for trauma survivors.
-In addition to what I’ve shared, it can be really difficult to access pleasure generally because it’s less (or not at all) physiologically available.
+In addition to what I’ve shared, it can be tough to access pleasure generally because it’s less (or not at all) physiologically available.

-Food satisfaction can also be associated with the fear of criticism, rejection, punishment, and so on and can make “enjoyment” confusing.
+Food satisfaction can also be associated with fear of criticism, rejection, punishment, and so on, which can make “enjoyment” confusing.
 It’s really common for trauma survivors to eat in distracted ways, to feel disconnected from food, and to dissociate at meals by using alcohol, drugs, television, and other strategies.

 Can’t resist a little soapbox time: some people believe mindful eating is the answer here, but in my experience, those who would benefit most from it are often unable to get that close to food without dissociating.
 “Mindful eating” is a skill that requires safety, time, co-regulation and regulation, and titrated or “paced” interventions to develop.